zhouyunsong/MonoEF/README.md

-# Monocular 3d object detection: An extrinsic parameter free approach
+# Monocular 3D Object Detection: An Extrinsic Parameter Free Approach

 This repository is the official implementation of our paper.
 For more details, please see our paper.